radumg/DynaServer/.github/ISSUE_TEMPLATE/feature-request.md

 ## Are you ready to help build this feature ?

-(Fill in here YES or NO if you can help implement this feature.)
+Check YES or NO here if you can help implement this feature.

+- [ ] Yes
+- [ ] No